modelflat/zbl/README.md

 ## Why not `mss` / `pyautogui`?

 Those are the definition of "slow" at the time of writing. `mss` tops at 30-50 fps in a tight loop, `pyautogui` is even slower than that.
-Due to GPU accel which comes with D3D11 and pointer sharing, `zbl` captures at 500-700 fps - an order of magnitude faster, which allows a lot more time for the actual processing.
+Due to GPU accel which comes with D3D11, `zbl` captures at 500-700 fps - an order of magnitude faster, which allows a lot more time for the actual processing.

 ## Credits